BlessingtonP/DeepLearning-Chicken_Disease_Classification/README.md

     Then ctrl + right click and open the local host site We can view the graphs, if we give more than 1 epoch.

+9] DVC yaml
+    dvc init
+        This creates dvcignore file and dvc folder dvc repro
+        To execute, the application

+    Advantage is, it skips the part which is already executed.
+    This does not builds from the scartch

+    After compilation, this will generate a dvc.lock file -> This saves all the metadatas

+10] Prediction